ShAd0W20/FootballApp/README.md

 # ATTENTION

-Do not use this project for porduction or any real world application.
-This project have been made for educational purposes only.
+Do not use this project for production or any real-world applications.
+This project is for educational purposes only and may contain security issues as well as performance issues.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>